 You should discuss the full financial and tax benefits and consequences of S Corporation status with your accountant, prior to making the election.

-Unlike a C Corporation, the S Corporation may not be the subject of a public offering.
+- Unlike a C Corporation, the S Corporation may not be the subject of a public offering.

-The shareholders of an S Corporation are limited in the amount they can deduct as a result of business losses, in rough terms to the amount of their "basis" or investment in the corporation.
+- The shareholders of an S Corporation are limited in the amount they can deduct as a result of business losses, in rough terms to the amount of their basis or investment in the corporation.

-S Corporations may not deduct the cost of fringe benefits granted to employees who have more than a 2% ownership interest in the corporation.
+- S Corporations may not deduct the cost of fringe benefits granted to employees who have more than a 2% ownership interest in the corporation.

-Shareholders may find themselves subject to the Alternative Minimum Tax (AMT) based upon corporate earnings allocated to them.
+- Shareholders may find themselves subject to the Alternative Minimum Tax (AMT) based upon corporate earnings allocated to them.

 Under normal circumstances an S Corporation does not pay corporate income taxes.
 Instead, the corporate profits are passed through to the shareholders, who report the distribution on their individual tax returns.

-Please note that the IRS may review the salary an S Corporation owner chooses to pay himself or herself in order to verify that it is not less than what it would cost to hire an actual employee to perform the same tasks, and that if the IRS determines that a corporation owner has paid himself an inadequate salary the business owner may be assessed back taxes, fines and penalties.
+The IRS may review the salary that an S Corporation owner chooses to pay himself or herself in order to verify that it is not less than what it would cost to hire an actual employee to perform the same tasks.
+If the IRS determines that a corporation owner has paid himself an inadequate salary the business owner may be assessed back taxes, fines and penalties.